 If planning approval is required and has not been obtained, development consent should be secured by 31 July 2021.

 The project should be completed by 31 March 2022.

 All recipients of NSW Government funding for infrastructure and capital works must acknowledge the NSW Government.
 At a minimum, the acknowledgement should be in annual reports, media releases, digital and printed materials, web pages and online documents, advertising, plaques and signs.

 For projects that receive grants of more than $100,000, signs must be displayed acknowledging the NSW Government funding.

-All applicants will be notified of the outcome of their application in writing during late March 2020.
+All applicants will be notified of the outcome of their application in writing during November 2020.
 There are no appeals under the CBP program.

-Around 3000 applications are submitted each year.
+There are around 3000 applications submitted each year.
 Many worthwhile applications are submitted.
 However, funding is limited and not all applications are successful.

 Due to the high volume, the CBP team is unable to provide individual feedback on each unsuccessful application.

 If your application is not successful, it does not mean your application is without merit.
 CBP is a very competitive grant program where the assessment and recommendation of applications is through a merit selection process.